ledleledle/WebCBIR/README.md

 - Then just run the python file <code>python runner.py</code>
 - Open <code>localhost:5000</code> on your browser
 - Enjoy
+- If you want to update the dataset, you can do it from web in the top right corner and follow the instructions.
+Or just do it from terminal (after you copy or change the images) run <code>python index-console.py</code>

-FYI : if you got error when running this project, delete folder <code>venv</code> make new <code>virtualenv</code> and install all the requirements!
+FYI : if you got error when running this project, delete folder <code>venv</code> make new <code>virtualenv</code> and install all the requirements or just rename the project to <code>webcbir</code> lowercase!
 -

 # Preview